alces-software/flight_cache/README.md

 #### Downloading a blob

-The blob can be downloaded by its id using the `download` method.
-This is essentially the same as a `get` without first retrieving the metadata model object.
+A blob can be download using the `download` method.
+It takes the same arguments as `get` but will redirect the request to the service url.

 If the metadata model has already been fetched, then it can be downloaded using the instance method:

 ```
-> client.blobs.download(id:)
+> client.blobs.download(id:) # Or other arguments as described under get
 => <#IO:...>

 > client.blobs.download(id:) { |io| ... }